 Aminocaproic Acid Tablets

-Generic Name: Aminocaproic Acid Tablets (a mee noe ka PROE ik)
+Generic Name: Aminocaproic Acid Tablets (a mee noe ka PROE ik AS id)

 Brand Name: Amicar

 Medically reviewed by Drugs.com.
 Last updated on Apr 18, 2020.